wizdmio/wizdm/apps/wizdm/src/assets/docs/en/aos.md

 })
 export class AnimateService {

-  /** True when the trigger is provided using the IntersectionObserver API */ public get useIntersectionObserver(): boolean;
+  public get useIntersectionObserver(): boolean;

-  /** True when the trigger is provided using cdk/scrolling package */ public get useScrolling(): boolean;
+  public get useScrolling(): boolean;

   /** Applies the given options to the triggering service */